 Correcting Addiction-Related Nutrient Deficiencies with Diet During Treatment

-This is why our rehab centers make sure clients receive a healthy diet rich in vitamins and minerals such as:
+This is why our rehab centers make sure clients receive a healthy diet of foods rich in vitamins and minerals, such as:

 - Vitamin C

 What happens when you eat healthier?
 Not only does your improved diet begin to heal the body’s damaged parts, it also stabilizes your mood, lowers stress, and reduces cravings.
 Yes, diet helps your body repair itself from substance abuse…and helps you recover from the addiction at the same time!